subinacls/Filibuster/README.md

   [-] Prerequisites: ...

+  It is required to utilize additional modules outside the standard library.

+  You can use the following:
+    `easy_install`

-  It is required to utilize additional modules outside the standard library as follows.
-You can use `easy_install` if you so desire or download and install from source.
+  if you so desire or download and install from source.
 Your choice.

   The application will perform some basic checks to help elimate issues later in the application